Hungreeee/Hungreeee/README.md

 Some quick recap information about me:

-- 🔭 I’m currently a second-year in Data Science, Aalto University, Espoo, Finland.
+- 🎓 I’m currently a second-year in Data Science, Aalto University, Espoo, Finland.
-- 👯 I’m looking to collaborate on the data analysis position.
+- 🤝 I’m looking to collaborate on the data analysis position.
 I would most perfer to work in the mobile game industry.
-To pursue the career, I have achieved a solid proficiency in Python/R/SQL, proper training in Statistics/Machine Learning/Information Visualization and a good understanding of economics.
+To pursue the career, I have achieved a solid proficiency in Python/R/SQL, proper training in Advanced Statistics, Machine Learning, Information Visualization, Bayesian methods and a good understanding of economics.
-- 🌱 I usually brainstoorm many ideas about cool projects that I can do to improve my skills as a hobby.
+- 🌱 I would usually brainstoorm many ideas for cool projects I can work on to improve my skills as a hobby.
 - 💬 Besides data, I am also interested in NLP modelling and front-end web designing.
 (I used to be a ReactJS developer)
 - 📫 Please reach me at: hungmnguyen13102003@gmail.com / +358 40 363 8661 for work inquiry.

-Please do check out my works attached below!
+If you want to learn more about me, please do check out my work attached below!